Table of Contents

 05

-For the latest updates on Hurricane Milton and safety advisories, stay tuned to Unitedpac St. Lucia News.
-This update is based on information from Weather.com, citing meteorologists Jonathan Belles, Chris Dolce, Caitlin Kaiser, and Sara Tonks.
-Further updates will be provided as the situation unfolds.
+For the latest on Hurricane Milton, stay connected with Unitedpac St. Lucia News.
+This report is based on information from Weather.com, citing meteorologists Jonathan Belles, Chris Dolce, Caitlin Kaiser, and Sara Tonks.
+Further updates will follow as the situation unfolds.